No Products in the Cart

 In 1989 business was booming and Kemper had one of the best professional snowboard teams of the era.
 David Kemper eventually partnered with a windsurfing distribution company in Glendale, California called the Romney Group who added Kemper Snowboards to their portfolio of snowboarding brands.
 During that time, David relocated to California to help oversee the business, team management, and the growing product line.
 In 1992, David sold his remaining shares of the company to focus on his college education.

 By 1994 the company was sold to an in-line skate company on the east coast.
 A couple of years shortly after, Kemper Snowboards officially went out of business.

 In the winter of 2018, Jib Hunt, a former professional snowboarder, relaunched the Kemper Snowboards brand.
 In the summer of 2019, Hunt moved Kemper’s headquarters from the east coast to Park City, Utah to better position the snowboarding brand for growth and exposure within the Utah snowboarding scene.

-Kemper Snowboards produces freestyle snowboards, park snowboards, powder snowboards, and splitboards for men and women.The original Kemper professional snowboard team consisted of Mike Basich, Tina Basich, Dave Dowd, Martin Gallant, Kurt Heine, Andy Hetzel, Brett Johnson, Adam Merriman, George Pappas, Nick Perata, J.D.
+Kemper Snowboards produces freestyle snowboards, park snowboards, powder snowboards, splitboards, and snowboards packages.The original Kemper professional snowboard team consisted of Mike Basich, Tina Basich, Joe Curtes, Dave Dowd, Martin Gallant, Kurt Heine, Andy Hetzel, Brett Johnson, Bob Klein, Shannon Melhuse, Adam Merriman, George Pappas, Nick Perata, J.D.
 Platt, Tom, Burt, Rich Varga, and Jay Quintin (Smokin' Jay).